 Power and sensitivity analyses

 We first calculated effect sizes (ES) and conducted a power analysis based on the effects reported in the target article.
-Effect size and confidence intervals were all calculated with Rstudio (Version: 1.4.2), and then power analyses were conducted with Rstudio and GPower (Version 3.1.9.6) for the factors that the authors found support for in the original article (flagged as significant results).
+Effect size and confidence intervals were all calculated with R (Version: 4.1.2), and then power analyses were conducted with R and GPower (Version 3.1.9.6) for the factors that the authors found support for in the target article (flagged as significant results).
 Rounding up to the highest minimum sample size required for both studies, we concluded that the minimum required sample size was 264 participants in total.
 This calculation is based on the effect size of d = 0.55, with power of 0.95, alpha of 0.05 and allocation ratio of 1:1.
 We provided more information regarding these calculations in the “Power analysis of the original study effect to assess the required sample for replication” subsection of the supplementary materials.
-To allow for a comparison, the original’s Study 2 had 92 participants, and Study 3 had 86 participants.
+To allow for a comparison, the target article’s Study 2 had 92 participants, and Study 3 had 86 participants.

 Given the likelihood that the original effects are overestimated, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and multiplied the estimated required sample of 264 by 2.5 to result in 660.
 Accounting for possible exclusions of 0-10% based on our previous experience with the target sample, our integrated design, and allowing for the potential of additional analyses, we aimed for a larger total sample of 800 participants, over four times larger than the combined samples in the target article.